 Working papers (please send me an email for the latest version)

-Positive framing does not solve the tragedy of the commons.
+When kindness generates unkindness.
+Why positive framing cannot solve the Tragedy of the commons.

 (with Kjell-Arne Brekke and Elisabeth Isaksen)